ybribri/template-for-HTML/README.md

    });
 ```

-* It refreshes all the templates of not only **values** but also **if, if else, for, forEach, switch, while.. blocks**.
+* It refreshes only templates that contain changed variables, not only **simple values template** but also **if, if else, for, forEach, switch, while.. blocks**.
-* HTML elements and CSS styles with template statements will be rendered accordingly.
+* HTML elements and CSS styles with template statements will be rendered.

 #### **Argument**
 * This argument is optional.